MOA Traffic Calming

 > Traffic Calming & Street Improvements

-For the past 20 years, HDL has been trusted by state, federal, and various cities and borough departments to complete traffic engineering analyses and designs.
-This work has involved developing traffic-calming, pedestrian, and bicycle improvement strategies such as speed humps, intersection neckdowns, roundabouts, channelization, reduced crossing lengths, bike lanes, and pedestrian refuge areas.
+For over 20 years, HDL has been a trusted partner of state, federal, and local government agencies, providing expert traffic engineering analyses and designs that prioritize safety and accessibility for all road users.
+Our work has included developing strategies for traffic calming, pedestrian, and bicycle improvements, such as speed humps, intersection neckdowns, roundabouts, channelization, reduced crossing lengths, bike lanes, and pedestrian refuge areas.

-Traffic calming protects everyone – drivers, pedestrians, individuals who use wheelchairs, and cyclists.
-Under various term contracts, HDL has worked with the Municipality of Anchorage (MOA) to implement initiatives throughout the city.
-These efforts have included raised intersections and crosswalks, speed humps and cushions, bicycle lanes, radar speed limit signs, signage, Americans with Disabilities Act improvements, sidewalk extensions/additions, and pedestrian refuges.
+Through various term contracts, HDL has partnered with the Municipality of Anchorage (MOA) to implement initiatives that improve safety and enhance neighborhoods.
+Our efforts have included raised intersections and crosswalks, speed humps and cushions, bicycle lanes, radar speed limit signs, signage, Americans with Disabilities Act improvements, sidewalk extensions/additions, and pedestrian refuges.
+These initiatives have not only made the city safer but have also improved the quality of life for residents.